hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

    - [ ] Archive TCX files
    - [ ] Clean up temporary files
    - [ ] Document any issues
-   - [ ] Revert MapMyRun workouts to private settings
+   - [ ] Revert MapMyRun workouts to private settings (if they were ever made public)

 3. **Future Enhancements**
    - [ ] Auto-sync new activities